-- 13.1 The directors may appoint a director to chair their meetings. - 13.2 The person so appointed for the time being is known as the chair. - 13.3 The directors may terminate the chair's appointment at any time. - 13.4 If no director has been appointed chair, or the chair is unwilling to chair the meeting or is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.
+- 13.1 The directors may appoint a director to chair their meetings. - 13.2 The person so appointed for the time being is known as the chairman. - 13.3 The directors may terminate the chairman's appointment at any time. - 13.4 If no director has been appointed chairman, or the chairman is unwilling to chair the meeting or is not participating in a directors' meeting within ten minutes of the time at which it was to start, the participating directors must appoint one of themselves to chair it.

-14 Casting vote
+14 No Casting vote

-14.1 If the numbers of votes for and against a proposal are equal, the chair or other director chairing the meeting has a casting vote.
+14.1 If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting shall not have a casting vote and the matter shall be referred to the parent company for resolution.